efriel94/ef_blog/_posts/Security Stuff/2020-09-20-multipleGPG.md

 -rw-r--r--  1 John John  137 Sep 20 15:02  .gitconfig-work
 ```

-By default we are going to configure git to use our personal identity for everything unless we are in a specific directory.
+By default we are going to configure git to use our personal git identity for everything unless we are in a specific directory.
 Open up ```.gitconfig-local``` with a text editor and insert the contents based on your personal git identity:

 ```bash
 emmet@homepc:~$ cat .gitconfig-local